sheldonh/calculation/README.md

 # Decoupling acceptance tests from the interface of solution implementations

-This project demonstrates a strategy for decoupling acceptance tests from the interface of solution implementations by fulfilling declarative acceptance tests with pluggable imperative test providers.
+This project demonstrates a strategy for decoupling acceptance tests from the interface of solution implementations by fulfilling declarative acceptance tests with pluggable imperative testers.

 ## The strategy